 Step 3: Right-click "write protection" and modify the value data from 1 to 0.
 Then click "OK".

+Many uses may wonder if they can format a write protected SD card.
+The answer is Yes.
 Once you’ve unlocked the write-protected SD card, you can use it properly.
-If you want to format it, then follow the steps below:
+If you want to format SD card after removing write protection, follow the steps below:

 Step 1: Click “Start”, type “Run” in the search bar and hit “Enter”.